DirectOutput/DirectOutput/Documentation/15_Table configuration.md

 For a list and explanation of commands to set the scores, please read the section on EM tables in the helpfile of the B2S Backglass Deginer.

-\subsection tableconfig_VPEMscore Table element status updates
+\subsection tableconfig_VPEMtableelements Table element status updates

 Apart from initializing the most important thing for the DirectOutput framework is to receive updates on table element changes.